theantichris/Simple-Plugin-Framework/README.md

-# WordPress Plugin Framework
+# SPF: Simple Plugin Framework

 ## Introduction

-This is an OOP framework for making the development of WordPress plugins easier and faster.
+This is a simple framework for creating WordPress plugins.

-Each WordPress Object in the framework handles the WordPress specific registration functions and ties those functions to the right hooks automatically so a user only needs to set up properties and create the object.
+Entities in WordPress (post types, taxonomies, etc.) are treated as objects so creating a new entity and setting it's properties are the same as any object in PHP.
+Each object handles tying itself to the appropriate WordPress action hook when it is instantiated.

 ## Getting Started